SirSgtCire/Story-Engine/README.md

 - -> The Round these events happen is where we define our Subplot in our Matrix
 - -> Subplots CAN overlap with the diagonal of our Matrix
 - With the Global Story and Subplots established, we fill in Act information between our Global Story concrete bounds:
 - -> Ch.
+0 = Prologue, Ch.
 1 - 6 = Act 1, Ch.
 7 - 18 = Act 2, Ch.
 19 - 24 = Act 3
 - With our (as square as possible) Matrix, we assign Act lengths following the 25/50/25 novel distribution
 - -> We now answer the "Five Building Block Questions" within each Act, assigning each question to a Chapter
 - -> The questions for each Act CANNOT overlap with the diagonal of our Matrix
 - -> Following the 25/50/25 novel distribution, we need two Chapters per question in Act 2, which is twice that of Acts 1 and 3
 - We are now ready to evaluate each Sequence/Chapter, which we equate to one Round of French Tarot
 - For each Round, we answer the "Five Building Block Questions" based on turn order in the Round:
-- -> Player 1 = The Trick = Inciting Incident = Facts
+- -> Player 1 = The Trick = Inciting Incident
-- -> Player 2 = The Defense (Part 1) = Complication + Crisis = Consequences
+- -> Player 2 = The Defense (Part 1) = Complication + Crisis
-- -> Player 3 = The Defense (Part 2) = Climax + Resolution = Emotions
+- -> Player 3 = The Defense (Part 2) = Climax + Resolution
-- -> The Resolution is responsible for two story aspects:
-- -> 1.
-Climax + "Resolution" = Emotions
-- -> 2.
-Resolution = Round Winner = Controls the next Round's Inciting Incident
+- -> The Resolution = Round Winner = Controls the next Round's Inciting Incident
 - -> The above ties together each consecutive Sequence/Chapter through Resolution -> Inciting Incident, looping on our building block narrative structure
 - We now evaluate each Scene within each Chapter, where Scene = Card played in Round
 - -> Each Card must answer the "Five Building Block Questions" from the perspective of the Character that played the Card
-- We do NOT define Beats in our Algorithm, to give our output enough flexibility in finalizing the writing of our story.
+- We do NOT define Beats, as to give our output enough flexibility in finalizing the writing of our story

-We have now answered all building block questions for all our defined layers of story.
+We have now answered all building block questions for all our defined layers of story
-- We now generate our Rough Draft Output using our Matrix dataset, containing card interpretations and game round results.
+- We now generate our Rough Draft Output using our Matrix dataset, containing card interpretations and game round results

-## Installation
-Blah
+- We use our noun extrapolation rules defined above to answer each set of "Five Building Block Questions" at each level
+- These questions are the sentences we use to fill in each level of our story
+- After filling in each section, we return the resulting collection of sentences

-## Usage
+## Installation / Usage
 Blah

 ## Resources